Quesovamos2662/WRO2026_FE_Go-Cheese/README.md

 For our sensor setup, we decided to use three ultrasonic sensors: one on the left side, one on the right side, and one at the front of the robot.
-Since we do not have a camera, these sensors are responsible for all of our robot's awareness of its surroundings.
+Since we do not have a camera, these sensors are responsible for all of our robot's awareness.

 We chose ultrasonic sensors over other options like infrared sensors because they are more reliable at measuring distance accurately and are